roel-kuiper/transciprition-tool/README.md

 # transciprition-tool
-A transcription tool for my girlfriends thesis
+A transcription tool for my girlfriends thesis using Google Collab and OpenAI Whisper